dimpase/M2/Interface:-Sublime-Text.md

 Restart Sublime Text, and the Macaulay2 syntax should be installed and loaded automatically when a `.m2` file is opened.
 Alternatively, you can force the use of the M2 syntax by running "Set Syntax: Macaulay2" in the command palette.
 If you open a `Terminus` buffer and run M2 on it, you should be able to send lines of M2 code to the interpreter.

 ### Wide terminal window
-In the Emacs interface to Macaulay2, the program is run in a seemingly infinitely wide terminal buffer, and wide output can be viewed by scrolling right.
-By default, terminal buffers opened by `Terminus` are only as wide as the window, and long output will be wrapped.
+In the Emacs interface, the Macaulay2 interpreter is run in a seemingly infinitely wide terminal buffer, and wide output can be viewed by scrolling horizontally.
+By default, `Terminus` buffers in Sublime Text are only as wide as the window, and long output will be wrapped.
+Because of this, very wide Nets look particularly bad.

 If you want to have a wider terminal with horizontal scroll, you can install a custom version of Terminus.
-First, uninstall the old Terminus from Package Control using `Package Control: Remove Package` in the command palette, and then choose `Terminus`.
+First, uninstall the old Terminus from Package Control by running `Package Control: Remove Package` in the command palette, and then choose `Terminus`.
 Then clone [this fork of `Terminus`](https://github.com/haerski/Terminus)
 ```bash
 cd ~/.config/sublime-text-3/Packages
 git clone https://github.com/haerski/Terminus.git
 ```
 Restart Sublime Text.
 After the restart, Package Control may complain about missing dependencies.
-If this is the case, restart again and Pacakge Control will take care of everything in the next restart.
+If this is the case, restart again and Package Control will take care of everything in the next restart.
 The command `Terminus: Open default shell in tab (view)` should now create a very wide buffer.

 ### Other useful packages
 * `Origami`: create custom window layouts
 * `SnippetMaker`: quickly create Tab-completable snippets

+### Issues

 ## Links